yusufonaran0/Ultrasound-HS-SR04-BPA-DEL26-/README.md

 # Ultrasound Distance Meter with HS-SR04 on Nexys A7-50T

 This project is developed for the **Digital Electronics** course at **Brno University of Technology** in the academic year **2025/26**.

-The goal of this project is to measure distance using the **HC-SR04 / HS-SR04 ultrasonic sensor** and display the measured value on the **seven-segment display** of the **Nexys A7-50T FPGA board**.

-The design is implemented in **Verilog** using a **hierarchical structure** and reuses standard course modules such as `counter`, `debounce`, `bin2seg`, and `display_driver`, together with new project-specific modules for ultrasonic triggering, echo measurement, and distance conversion.

 ---

+## Project Overview

+The goal of this project is to design and implement a **real-time distance measurement system** using the **HC-SR04 / HS-SR04 ultrasonic sensor** and an **FPGA-based architecture** on the **Nexys A7-50T board**.

+The system performs:
+- Generation of a **10 µs trigger pulse**
+- Measurement of the **echo pulse width**
+- Conversion of measured time into **distance**
+- Display of distance on **7-segment display**
+- Distance-based **buzzer feedback** (parking sensor behavior)

+The design is implemented in **Verilog** using a **hierarchical modular structure**, consistent with the course laboratory methodology.

+---

 ## Problem Description

-The ultrasonic sensor measures distance by transmitting a short ultrasonic pulse and receiving its echo reflected from an object.
-The FPGA generates a trigger pulse, measures the duration of the echo signal, and converts this measured pulse width into a distance-related value.
-The result is then shown on the onboard seven-segment display.
+Ultrasonic distance measurement is based on the **time-of-flight principle**:

+1. A short ultrasonic pulse is transmitted
+2. The signal reflects from an object
+3. The echo returns to the sensor
+4. The elapsed time is proportional to distance

+The FPGA:
+- generates the trigger signal,
+- measures the echo duration,
+- converts the result into a distance value,
+- and drives visual and audio outputs.

-This project combines:
+This project integrates:
-- digital timing generation,
+- digital timing,
 - pulse-width measurement,
-- synchronous sequential design,
+- synchronous design,
-- display driving,
-- modular Verilog design,
+- modular FPGA architecture,
-- FPGA implementation on real hardware.
+- real hardware interfacing.

 ---

-## Project Objectives
+## System Features

-After completing the project, the system should be able to:

-- generate a correct trigger pulse for the ultrasonic sensor,
-- detect and measure the width of the echo pulse,
-- calculate or approximate the measured distance,
+- ✔ Automatic continuous measurement
+- ✔ Push-button control:
+  - **Reset (btnu)**
+  - **Hold (btnd)** (freeze current value)
-- display the measured value on the Nexys A7 seven-segment display,
+- ✔ Real-time display on 7-segment
-- support reset and optional user control using push buttons,
-- operate reliably on the Nexys A7-50T FPGA board.
+- ✔ Distance-based buzzer feedback
+- ✔ LED indicators for system status
+- ✔ Fully modular Verilog design

 ---

-## Roles (Architecture Phase)

-- Malekimoghaddam Niloofar
-  System architecture, top-level design, documentation

-- Onaran Yusuf Çetin
-  Sensor interface, echo capture, simulation and testbench

 ## Hardware Platform

 - **FPGA board:** Digilent Nexys A7-50T
-- **Sensor:** HC-SR04 / HS-SR04 ultrasonic distance sensor
+- **Sensor:** HC-SR04 / HS-SR04 ultrasonic sensor
 - **Display:** Onboard 7-segment display
-- **Inputs:** Push buttons for reset / optional control
+- **Inputs:** Push buttons (reset, hold)
 - **Clock:** 100 MHz onboard oscillator

-> Note: External sensor connections must respect FPGA I/O voltage limits.
-Proper level shifting or safe interfacing is required for the sensor signals.
-So we will use level shifter for the project.
+- **Output:** Buzzer

+> ⚠️ Note: The ultrasonic sensor uses 5V logic.
+A **level shifter** must be used for safe FPGA interfacing (3.3V).

 ---

-## Planned Design Structure
+## System Architecture

-The project follows a **hierarchical design** approach.
+The design follows a **hierarchical modular architecture**.

 ### Top-level module
 - `ultrasonic_top`